Last updated: May 2026

 If you need to leave Costa Rica during this period, obtain an exit permit before departure.
 Without this permit, your application could be canceled automatically.

-Key Takeaway: The approval process requires patience.
+Key takeaway: The approval process requires patience.
 Build this waiting period into your relocation plans.
-Many successful applicants recommend arriving on a tourist visa, submitting your application, then temporarily returning to your home country to handle affairs while the initial processing occurs.
+Many successful applicants recommend arriving on a tourist visa, submitting the application, and then temporarily returning to your home country to handle affairs while the initial processing occurs.

 Understanding the full financial picture helps prevent budget surprises during your residency journey.